menzHSE/cv-ml-lecture-notebooks/README.md

 ### 5) Convolutional Neural Networks (CNNs)
 * `cnn`: Demos of CNNs in PyTorch and MLX for image classification.
 This example uses code from the repositories https://github.com/menzHSE/torch-cifar-10-cnn and https://github.com/menzHSE/mlx-cifar-10-cnn.
+It demonstrates defining, training and testing a small custom ResNet-like CNN from scratch as well as finetuning a larger ResNet that has been pre-trained on ImageNet to CIFAR-10 / 100.

 ### 6) Convolutional Variational Autoencoders (VAEs)